-On June 30, 2024, the Company presented a consolidated net working capital deficiency of R\$132,298 and accumulated losses of R\$831,365.
+On September 30, 2024, the Company presented a consolidated net working capital deficiency of R\$164.833 and accumulated losses of R\$859.459.

-Due to the business characteristics of a technology firm, management is continuously evaluating the ability of the Company and its subsidiaries to keep generating sufficient cash flow to ensure the continuity of its operations for the foreseeable future, by either generating operating cash flows, disposing of assets, external funding, or shareholder funding.
+Due to the business characteristics of a technology firm, management is continuously evaluating the ability of the Company and its subsidiaries to keep generating sufficient cash flow to ensure the continuity of its operations for the foreseeable future, by either generating operating cash flows, disposing of assets, by obtaining resources from third parties, or based on shareholder funding, the latter being the most recurrent form of cash flow into the Company.